Ammar-ss/Attention-ResUnet/README.md

 | + Attention gates only | 98.12 | 4.03 |
 | Full Attention-ResUNet | **99.30** | **2.14** |

 Both components contribute independently.
-Together they produce a result stronger than either alone -- the compositional argument central to the paper.
+Together they produce a result stronger than either alone , that's the compositional argument central to the paper.

 ---